NathanHinthorne/NathanHinthorne/README.md

 ## 👨🏻‍💻 About me:

 Senior student at the University of Washington with a B.S. in Computer Science and Systems and a minor in mathematics.
-My interests lie in AI/ML, full-stack development, and game development, and I'm always excited to collaborate on new ideas!
+My interests lie in AI/ML, full-stack development, and game development.
+I'm always excited to collaborate on new ideas!

 ![Github stats](https://github-readme-stats.vercel.app/api?username=NathanHinthorne)